pyrypp/taxi_demand_prediction/README.md

 Data on taxi rides and arriving flights was collected for six months.
 All data was stored in a PostgreSQL **database** on AWS RDS.
 Weather data from Ilmatieteen laitos was also incorporated in the training of the model and the predictions.

-The next step was to build a prediction **model** to predict the number of taxi rides for the next 24 hours.
+The next step was to build and train a prediction **model** to predict the number of taxi rides for the next 24 hours.
 After trying several methods, such as a seasonal naive model, SARIMA and a random forest model, a simple neural network model was chosen as it proved the most accurate.

 The model had two hidden layers (512 + 256 units) and outputted a single value.
 The 24-hour prediction was made with a resolution of 15 minutes.
 A total of 97 models were trained each predicting one step further into the future.